 Once you have your report, you will be able to review it for signs of fraud and determine whether additional measures, such as adding a seven-year fraud victim statement, are necessary.

-Because of the extent of information that was compromised, you might consider subscribing to a fraud alert service such as ProtectMyID.com.
-The service monitors not only your credit report, but also Internet activity and various public records for use of your identifying information.
-The service goes beyond your credit report to provide rapid warning of potentially fraudulent use of your identity so that you can take appropriate action quickly.
+Because of the extent of information that was compromised, you might consider subscribing to a fraud alert service.
+These kinds of services monitor not only your credit report, but may also monitor Internet activity and various public records for use of your identifying information.
+They can also go beyond your credit report to provide rapid warning of potentially fraudulent use of your identity so that you can take appropriate action quickly.

 Unfortunately, your situation is a good example of why we encourage people to carry only what is necessary in their wallet or purse.